rla/feeds/README.md

  * Redux actions including async actions.
 Api is mocked and actions are checked to create correct actions.
  * Shallow rendering of React components to catch potential crashes.
+ * Some backend functionality is unit-tested.
  * More cases can be easily added to the existing tests.

+### Toolset configuration

+The project contains the following toolset configuration files (as a future reference for a similar project):

+ * `package.json` - standard NPM configuration for the project.
+ * `jest.backend.config.js` - Jest configuration for the backend tests.
+ * `jest.frontend.config.js` - Jest configuration for the frontend tests.
+Differs by the TypeScript configuration file location and some plugins.
+ * `tslint.json` - TSLint configuration.
+ * `src/tsconfig.json` - TypeScript configuration for the backend.
+ * `public/js/app/tsconfig.json` - TypeScript configuration for the frontend.
+Has support for JSX.
+ * `webpack.config.js` - Webpack configuration for the frontend.

 ## Changelog